mockery/mockery/README.markdown

     sudo pear install --alldeps package.xml

 The above processes will install both Mockery and Hamcrest as PEAR libraries.
+While omitting Hamcrest will not break Mockery, Hamcrest is highly recommended as it adds a wider variety of functionality for argument matching that Mockery is capable of.

 Simple Example
 --------------